2013–14 Republika Srpska Cup

 The Republika Srpska Cup 2013–14 was the tenth season of the Republika Srpska national football tournament.

 The competition started on 18 September 2013, and got concluded in June 2014.
-The defending champions FK Radnik Bijeljina were once again crowned champions as they FK Rudar Prijedor in the final.
+The defending champions FK Radnik Bijeljina were once again crowned champions as they FK Rudar Prijedor in the final, 5-3 on penalty kicks.
+Radnik were considered favourites to win the title as Prijedor were missing some players.